|Home » Learning Curve » Hotspots

 From 1997-1999 third party Apple developers were led to believe the coming OS X would be cross-platform compatible.
 Especially with Windows.
 In fact they regarded compatibility with Windows to be crucial to their own survival.
 But as time went on Apple's promises gradually eroded and the third party developers - and the world - were left with something entirely different.
 In 1997 Microsoft had not yet come out with the successors to Windows 95 and Windows NT 4.0.
 The market was still not closed.

-Scott Anguish tells the story from his perspective as an attendee of the WWDCs 1997-1999.
+Fanboy Scott Anguish inadvertently told the story as an attendee of the WWDCs.

 Registration and marketing.
 Today was the Marketing Day at WWDC'97 and the NeXT Enterprise Alliance Partners/Corporate User Group meetings.
 This was a full day of sessions with Apple Enterprise Group folks talking to representatives of some of the largest installed NEXTSTEP and OpenStep clients as well as the ISVs that service them.

 What was clear today is that Apple have got the cross-platform idea and are going to be very clear on this from now on.
 This is probably the best piece of news many of us have heard in a while on this topic.
 There is no unclear message here.
 This is being spelled out for everyone.
 If you don't hear it it's because you aren't listening.

 Keynote.
 Apple are focused on cross-platform and made that very clear today.

 What's in a name?
 In some cases the names have changed and in others they haven't.
 Late last week Mitch Mandich finally renamed NeXT Software Inc the Apple Enterprise Software Group.
 So for all intents and purposes NeXT Software doesn't exist as an entity anymore.
 Considering what us long time NeXT developers and advocates are getting out of the deal I'll accept that.